isblab/Integrative_docking_benchmark/inputs/README.md

  Make sure your code is robust to handle alternate atom locations etc.

 ### Crosslinks
-Crosslinks for corresponding receptor-ligand complexes in crosslinks/
+Crosslinks for corresponding receptor-ligand complexes are in `input_to_easal/crosslinks/

 ### To generate a new set of crosslinks
 Use the `generate_xl.py` script to get any set of crosslinks where the CA's of the residues are within a certain distance cutoff.